weihaipy/saiorm/README.rst

 ======

 `Saiorm <https://weihaipy.github.io/saiorm>`_  is a simple library for accessing database.
-It will take you have a easy way to use SQl database.
+It will take you have a easy way to use SQL database.

 The goal is to be an asynchronous framework,but not now.